w3c/Guide/bp.md

 [Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables)
 describes a best practice:
 > The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.

+### Is the timing right?
+The optimal timing for a transition to the Recommendation Track can be described as:
+- NO SOONER than the bulk of the criteria above are met.
+- NO LATER THAN a point where the spec is still fluid, and  not frozen into shipping code used on many websites.

+If the answer “the ship has sailed”, proposers should explain how they propose to mitigate the situation without turning back the clock, and what a Recommendation Track document could do to improve the situation.
+For example, clearly documenting what already interoperates, and getting broader patent commitments on the interoperable behavior arguably has value.

 ## Additional Considerations